How to make a plum cake in the shared culinary tradition of Austria and Germany.

 - Vanilla.
 To infuse the batter with flavor.

 - Cinnamon.
 For its warming, fragrant spice aroma.
+You can substitute with or add nutmeg if you wish.

 - Flour.
 All-purpose flour works fine, but if you are after really light texture, consider using cake flour.
 (I made the cake in the pictures with cake flour).